 Read More: How To Take Great Photos Of Wildlife

-And with all the gear I needed and a great viewpoint, I was able to capture these beauties:
+And with all the gear I needed and a great viewpoint, I was able to capture some fabulous birds and animals.

 Plenty of pied kingfishers, which were everywhere.